 - Take your medication as prescribed by your doctor so that you can have the best control of your asthma.
 If you have trouble remembering to use your preventer for example, you could set a regular phone alarm, or use a smart-phone app to help with medication reminders.
-Some great asthma apps are available from Asthma Australia here.
-The Kiss My Asthma App allows you to set reminders and also has links to emergency support, allows you to log symptoms and other helpful features.

 - Have regular asthma reviews (every 4-6 weeks during pregnancy is recommended) with your doctor / healthcare provider to check your symptoms and medications.
 Make sure your written Asthma Action Plan is up-to-date.

 - Unfortunately pregnant women are more prone to viral infections like the common cold.
 Viral infections can lead to asthma flare-ups or attacks which can then lead to pregnancy complications for the mother and baby.
 By making sure you are up-to-date with vaccinations (including the flu and COVID-19 vaccines), and avoiding being with sick people where practical, you can reduce your risk of having a flare-up or asthma attack.
 Wearing a mask, and practising good hand hygiene can also help stop you from getting sick.

 - Do your best to keep up a healthy lifestyle – with healthy eating, suitable exercise, avoiding asthma triggers, quitting smoking and avoiding alcohol.
 Find plenty of tips here.